Updated Aug 3, 2020

 On February 29, 2020, CDC published guidance Strategies for Optimizing the Supply of N95 Respirators.
 This guidance provides Crisis Alternate Strategies that includes the option: “Use of respirators approved under standards used in other countries that are similar to NIOSH-approved N95 respirators.”
 The other countries listed in the guidance and their associated product classifications are shown here.

 The straps go around the ears and not behind the head; the healthcare facilities we have donated our KN95/FFP2 to are addressing any nursing concerns about possibly not getting a full seal around the edges by putting on a surgical mask over them.
 Despite the above, all US hospitals and healthcare facilities have happily accepted our donations.
+However certain healthcare facilities will require N95 face masks (and full-PPE gear) if working with COVID-19 positive/suspected patients; such healthcare facilities should provide N95’s if they are requiring them, however there are no guarantees that supplies will be available.
+If you do not have the appropriate PPE, then your clinical exposure may be significantly limited.

 No. As of April 27, 2020, every hospitals and healthcare facilities we have shared the certificates and test results that came with our KN95/FFP2 shipments has approved and accepted them, and gladly received our donations.